MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/extent-class.md

 ## Remarks

-The parameterless constructor initializes an `extent` object that has a rank of three.
+The default constructor initializes an `extent` object that has a rank of three.

 If an array is used to construct an `extent` object, the length of the array must match the rank of the `extent` object.